bymavz/gitexercise1/README.md

 An exercise for clone, commit and pullrequest.

 # Steps to perform
- - fork the repository
+ - clone the repository locally
  - create a new branch
  - fix all errors and add missing operators
- - create pull request and upload it in moodle
+ - create pull request locally and upload it in moodle

 # Commands needed
 	git clone